-Standard instructions for establishing a build and runtime environment for EMAN/SPARX/SPHIRE on Linux, macOS and WSL2 (Windows):
+Standard instructions for installing EMAN2/3 on Linux, macOS and WSL2 (Windows)

-WARNING FOR EXISTING USERS - If your last source build was before 8/21/24, on that date we updated the eman-dev conda-forge dependencies to use Python 3.12.
-This Python version has some backwards incompatibility, and using it requires setting up a fresh EMAN2 environment, or you will get a variety of errors.
+WARNING FOR EXISTING USERS of EMAN >2.9 - If your last source build was before 8/21/24, on that date we updated the eman-dev conda-forge dependencies to use Python 3.12.
+This Python version has some backwards incompatibility, and using it requires setting up a fresh EMAN2 Anaconda environment, or you will get a variety of errors.
 If you are in this situation:

 - remove your current EMAN2 build folder (not the source, just the folder where you run make from)